Justin Willson

 Profile

 At present Justin is working on two books.
-The first, a monograph entitled The Moods of Early Russian Art, 14th–16th Centuries, blends archival work with theory to offer a modernizing look at the way art was interpreted, historicized and valued in Muscovy.
-The second, volume 4 in the series “Sources for Byzantine Art History” and tentatively entitled The Visual Culture of Late Byzantium and the Early Modern Orthodox World, c.1330–c.1669 (in preparation for Cambridge University Press), is a handbook of primary sources in translation.
-Situating Constantinople, Moscow, and other cultural hubs in overlapping worlds, the volume will reveal shared assumptions about how art signified across the languages of the East Mediterranean and beyond.
+The first, a monograph titled The Moods of Early Russian Art, blends archival work with theory to offer a modernizing look at the way art was interpreted, historicized, and valued in Muscovy.
+Research for this book has been supported by the Olivia Remie Constable Award from the Medieval Academy of America.
+The second book, volume 4 in the series “Sources for Byzantine Art History,” titled The Visual Culture of Late Byzantium and the Early Modern Orthodox World (c.1350–c.1669), is under contract with Cambridge University Press.
+This expansive archival project will present editions and translations of texts that reveal the intellectual vitality of cultural centers across and beyond the Ottoman Empire, encompassing the Caucuses in the east, Ethiopia in the south, Venetian-held Crete in the west, and Moscow in the north.

 While focused on medieval art, Justin maintains a wider interest in the longevity of the humanities.
-In his work at the Cleveland Art Museum, he is developing projects through the department of Public and Academic Engagement that build bridges between artists, academics and various Cleveland communities.
+In his work at the Cleveland Art Museum, he is developing projects through the Department of Public and Academic Engagement that build bridges between curators, artists, scholars, and various Cleveland communities.
+His most recent project involved bringing a curator of Judaica to Cleveland to give lectures, run workshops, lead gallery walkthroughs, conduct art study days, and participate in community outreach.
 As a pianist, he enjoys composing and performing folk music, while probably his greatest side interest remains reading and writing poetry and translating Russian verse.

 Justin returned to academia in 2013 after five years of teaching high school literature and running a neighborhood rehabilitation nonprofit in Southwest Georgia.
 He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before coming to Princeton in 2015.
 At Princeton, Justin wrote his dissertation under Professors Charles Barber, Beatrice Kitzinger, and Paul Bushkovitch (Yale).